 (v) failure to state an offense;

-—but at any time while the case is pending, the court may hear a claim that the indictment or information fails to invoke the court's jurisdiction or to state an offense;

-(C) a motion to suppression of evidence;
+(C) suppression of evidence;

-(D) a Rule 14 motion to sever severance of charges or defendants under Rule 14; and
+(D) severance of charges or defendants under Rule 14; and

-(E) a Rule 16 motion for discovery under Rule 16.
+(E) discovery under Rule 16.

 (4) Notice of the Government's Intent to Use Evidence.

 (A) At the Government's Discretion.
 At the arraignment or as soon afterward as practicable, the government may notify the defendant of its intent to use specified evidence at trial in order to afford the defendant an opportunity to object before trial under Rule 12(b)(3)(C).